SANTA CLARA VALLEY – 1964

 “But for how long?
 Especially with every other farm and orchard selling to developers and builders.
 It just feels inevitable.”

-“Like that big, new, ritzy department store over on Stevens Creek and Winchester?
+“I suppose you’re right,” John said cynically.
+“I saw that big, new, ritzy department store over on Stevens Creek and Winchester.
 Never thought I’d see one of those here.”

 “What’s wrong with Sears?”